 Charles Urban donates his collection to the Science Museum.
 This contains the Lee and Turner films.

-The National Media Museum restores Lee and Turner’s films, revealing the first colour moving pictures.
+This museum restores Lee and Turner’s films, revealing the first colour moving pictures.